-- 8.15 Determine the composition of the alloy nanoparticles by finding x and y in the 2.0pt $Cu_x Pt_y$ alloy composition. - 8.16 Sketch the structure of the described unit cell of $Cu_x Pt_y$ alloy nanoparticles by 2.0pt showing the placement of the atoms in the unit cell. - 8.17 Another alloy has a $Cu_2Pt_1$ composition.
-Assume that this alloy also has a fcc 4.0pt unit cell with an edge length of 380 pm, but the Cu and Pt atoms are randomly distributed in the atomic positions.
-Calculate the density of this alloy in g cm-3.
+- 8.15 Determine the composition of the alloy nanoparticles by finding x and y in the 2.0pt $Cu_x Pt_y$ alloy composition. - 8.16 Sketch the shape of the described crystal unit cell of $Cu_x Pt_y$ alloy nanoparticles 2.0pt by showing the placement of atoms on the unit cell. - 8.17 Another alloy has a $Cu_2Pt_1$ composition.
+Assume that this alloy also has an fcc 4.0pt unit cell with an edge length of 380 pm, but the Cu and Pt atoms are randomly distributed in the atomic positions.
+Calculate the density of this alloy in g/cm.